**This an update from the original article first published on 3/16/2017.

 Cost of Living in Washington DC and Job Demand

-D.C. also has one of the most educated workforces in the country, with 50 percent of D.C. metro residents possessing a college degree, compared to 33 percent nationally.
-This makes the job market particularly competitive, with skilled creative professionals battling to find jobs that can pay what’s needed to cover D.C.’s notably high cost of living.
-According to Career Trends, the overall cost of living is 64 percent above the national average.
+D.C. has one of the most educated workforces in the country.
+In 2018, WalletHub ranked the Washington, D.C. region in second place of the most educated cities in the U.S., following Ann Arbor, MI.
+This high education level makes the job market particularly competitive, with skilled creative professionals battling to find jobs that can pay what’s needed to cover D.C.’s notably high cost of living.
+According to PayScale, the overall cost of living in D.C. is 39 percent higher than the national average.

 With that in mind, creative professionals need to be on the lookout for the best-paying positions in the field.
 Here are the top marketing jobs that support the cost of living in Washington D.C.: